israfelsr/israfelsr.github.io/_posts/2021-03-05-IntroductionToSourceCoding.md

 \Rightarrow \Delta_2 = E'_2- \tilde{E'}_2
 $$

-We see that in this case there is no accumulation of the distortion, the distortion of the $i$-frame only depends on the quantization.
+We see that in this case there is no accumulation of the distortion, the distortion of the $$i$$-frame only depends on the quantization.
 This structure of video coder is still valid for H265 video coder (vvc) and it has been proposed in the late 80's.